Sign Up for a Free Account

 Overview

-Temporal arteritis is the most common form of systemic vasculitis in the elderly.
-The etiology is unknown.
+Giant cell arteritis, also called temporal arteritis, is the most common form of systemic vasculitis in the elderly.
+Its etiology is unknown.
 Advanced age and Caucasian race are risk factors.
-Temporal arteritis can result in systemic, neurologic, and ophthalmological complications.
-When it presents as arteritic ischemic optic neuropathy, it becomes a true visual emergency, as the other eye may become involved within days if not treated promptly.
-In addition, if left untreated, these patients are at increased risk for ischemic stroke.
-High-dose corticosteroids are the mainstay of acute and chronic treatment.
-Other adjunctive immunosuppressants are also used as steroid-sparing agents.
-In this update, the author reviews advancements in diagnosis and treatment for temporal arteritis.
+Giant cell arteritis can result in ophthalmologic, neurologic, and other systemic complications.
+When it presents with vision loss in one eye, or with diplopia, it is an ophthalmic emergency as the unaffected eye may become irreversibly involved within days if treatment is not promptly initiated.
+Untreated patients are also at an increased risk for stroke and other vascular events.
+High-dose corticosteroids are the mainstay of acute treatment.
+Other adjunctive immunosuppressants are also used as steroid-sparing agents for the longer-term management of this condition.

 Key points

-• Serious complications can be prevented by treatment with systemic corticosteroids in adequate doses over prolonged periods.
+• Serious complications can be prevented by timely initiation of corticosteroid treatment with the possible addition of steroid-sparing agents.

 Historical note and terminology